primeroIMS/primero-x-localized/docs/remote-onboarding-pipeline.md

   #PRIMERO_STORAGE_MINIO_ENDPOINT=
   ...
   ```
+### Configuration repo
+In case you want to use another __primero_configuration_repo__, it must not be a private repository, because we do not handle 'secrets' in our inventory file.
 ## Pipeline Library Variables

 These are filled out by the UNICEF Primero team to configure the Primero X onboard.